bartoszrychlicki/BR-Zend-Components/README.md

 ### Remember ###

-* Helper will overwrite description field on Your element if You have defined them.
+* Helper will append it's text to description field on Your element if You have defined them.
 * You need to have headScript helper invoked in Your view to add necessary JavaScript file